-5.56 The Doctor of Ministry degree is an advanced professional doctorate that builds upon an accredited master's degree in a ministry-related area and upon significant ministry experience.
-Students without an accredited Master of Divinity degree may be admitted, provided the school has publicly stated admissions criteria that address the following six areas and provided the school documents how each applicant meets each of these criteria: (a) the ability to thoughtfully interpret scripture and the theological tradition of one's ministry context, (b) the capacity to understand and adapt one's ministry to the cultural context, (c) a basic self-understanding of one's ministerial identity and vocational calling, (d) a readiness to engage in ongoing personal and spiritual formation for one's ministry setting or vocational calling, and (f) significant ministerial experience that enables the applicant to engage as a ministry peer with other students in this advanced professional doctorate.
-[NOTE: The first four areas above are adapted from the final report of the DMin admissions peer group in the Educational Models and Practices Project.
-More comments-positive and negative-focused on this standard than any other; the Board invites further comments during this second public draft phase before finalizing this standard.
-About a dozen comments on this standard were received on the second public draft (out of nearly 400 total comments), and they were equally split pro and con.
-Consequently, ATS asked the Association for Doctor of Ministry Education to survey their membership on this standard (and on 5.1 on duration).
-All but two of 49 responses affirmed the proposed standards (this one and 5.1) These same respondents were divided, however, over whether to add "accredited theological master's degree" in (e) above, with about half supporting the addition of "theological" and half not.
-If this proposed standard is approved, ATS plans to consult with member schools to develop a toolkit of best practices and resources related to determining MDiv equivalency for DMin admissions.]
+5.5 The Doctor of Ministry degree is an advanced professional doctorate that builds upon an accredited master's degree in a ministry-related area and upon significant ministry experience.
+Students without an accredited Master of Divinity degree may be admitted, provided the school has publicly stated admissions criteria that address the following six areas and provided the school documents how each applicant meets each of these criteria: (a) the ability to thoughtfully interpret scripture and the theological tradition of one's ministry context, (b) the capacity to understand and adapt one's ministry to the cultural context, (c) a basic self-understanding of one's ministerial identity and vocational calling, (d) a readiness to engage in ongoing personal and spiritual formation for one's ministry, (e) an accredited master's degree (or its educational equivalent) in an area related to one's ministry setting or vocational calling, and (f) significant ministerial experience that enables the applicant to engage as a ministry peer with other students in this advanced professional doctorate.

 SELF-STUDY IDEAS: While the general admissions criteria for doctoral degrees is discussed in Standard 7.4, this section gives a school opportunity to reflect on the distinctive features of admission into a DMin program.
 A school might note here how its own admissions criteria meet the expectations described in this standard, with attention to both a prospective student's academic background and ministry/leadership experience.
 If the school admits students without an MDiv degree, it notes here how it evaluates that such students meet the six criteria listed here.
 If the school admits students with the "educational equivalent" of a master's degree (e.g., international students), it describes how it determines educational equivalency.
-It also indicates how many DMin students without an MDiv are currently enrolled.
+It also indicates how many

+DMin students without an MDiv are currently enrolled.
 See also Note in Self-Study Ideas for Standard 3.1 concerning the term "personal and spiritual formation" in (d) above.

-5.67 The Doctor of Ministry degree program as a whole and each of its specific student learning outcomes are regularly evaluated, with the results discussed by faculty and used to improve student learning and formation.
-[NOTE: A similar statement to this one concludes every doctoral degree program standard as a way of highlighting the importance of using evaluation results to improve student learning and formation.]
+5.6 The Doctor of Ministry degree program as a whole and each of its specific student learning outcomes are regularly evaluated, with the results discussed by faculty and used to improve student learning and formation.